vokimon/apunts/computers/css-typography.md

 - Baseline: Serves as common reference for reading line where the lines rest.
 - Cap-height: Height of the capital letters from the base line.
 - X-height: The height of most lowercase, the higher the more legible
-- Descender/ascenders: Letters that go down the baseline
 - Descender: Letters that go down the baseline: q, p, g...
 - Ascender: Letters that go up of the x-height: d, b, l, t...
 - Matching Cap-height and ascenders might affect readability: Ill.